Your cookie settings can be changed at any time through your browser settings. To find out more see our cookies page.

 In 2011 we decided to aim to secure the payment of a Living Wage in our procurement processes.

-We have agreed to pay staff the real Living Wage of £8.45 per hour.
+We have agreed to pay staff the real Living Wage of £8.75 per hour (current) and new rate announced on 5 November 2018 of £9 from 1 April 2019.

 We pay a Living Wage to all our employed staff and all staff contracted as agency staff.

-The idea of the Living Wage is to encourage employers across Preston to raise their own rates of pay to at least £8.45 per hour.
+The idea of the Living Wage is to encourage employers across Preston to raise their own rates of pay to at least £8.75 per hour and the new rate of £9.00 in the new financial year.

 For a list of current living wage employers in Preston please see our Preston Living Wage employers page.